Jygsaw/comfortfood-next/README.md

 - [ ] implement data visualization
 - [ ] implement more animations
     - [ ] see https://loading.io/css/
-- [ ] refine login flow
-    - [ ] give more login choices
+- [ ] investigate idle database connections
-    - [ ] convert to modal for login prompt
+    - [ ] postgres running out of available connections
-    - [ ] prompt user to create account
+    - [ ] fundamental misunderstanding of how to use the postgres client?
 - [ ] use pg client instead of postgres to cut down on number of dependencies
     - redundant to use two different psql clients for database interaction when pg needed by next-auth
 - [ ] migrate auth.ts implementation to new practices after NextAuth.js becomes Auth.js
     - [ ] see: https://authjs.dev/guides/upgrade-to-v5?authentication-method=server-component
-- [ ] decide if siteUtils.slugify() is good enough or rely on library dependency

 ## Future Features
 - consider soft delete to preserve paper trail on mutations